I’ve found the best Ugg deals for Black Friday 2024

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Whether you love them or wish they’d been left in the Noughties, there’s no denying the resurgence of Uggs – and the brand’s Black Friday sale is one of the most anticipated.
+The Cyber Monday sales are in full swing, with amazing deals from Amazon, Boots and more still up for grabs before the Black Friday season is over.
+It’s the perfect time to pick up items you’ve had your eye on all year, and that includes a cosy pair of Ugg boots or slippers.
+Whether you love them or wish they’d been left in the Noughties, there’s no denying the resurgence of Uggs, and the brand is one of many to have jumped on the Black Friday bandwagon.

-From furry slippers for lounging to the clog-inspired tasman style and mini boots that can barely stay in stock, the A-listers have jumped back on board in recent years.
+From furry slippers for lounging to the clog-inspired tasman style and mini boots that can barely stay in stock, A-listers can’t seem to get enough of Uggs.
 Bella Hadid plumped for the mini platform boots with shorts in New York, while Hailey Bieber made a case for wearing the fuzzy slides outside the house, too.

-With Ugg styles costing anywhere between £90 to £165, the Black Friday sales are your best chance to score a pair for (a lot) less.
-Luckily for you, I’ve been scouring the web to find some stellar savings at Schuh, John Lewis and more on Ugg’s platform boots, mini styles and tasman range.
-Keep scrolling for my top picks.
+With Ugg styles costing anywhere between £90 to £180, the Black Friday sales are your best chance to score a pair for (a lot) less.
+Luckily for you, I’ve been scouring the web to find some stellar savings at Ugg as well as third-party retailers such as Schuh, John Lewis and more.

+From platform boots to mini styles and the tasman range, keep scrolling for cut-price styles.

 Ugg women’s tasman maxi curly slipper: Was £110, now £84.99, Footasylum.com